liquidslr/crystalgrw/README.md

 ### Example runs with MP-20 dataset
 - Unzip data/mp_20.zip
 - Change path-to-folder/crystalgrw in conf/*.yaml files to ```pwd```
+  - conf/mp_example.yaml is a config file for training the model.
+  - conf/mp_condition.yaml is a config file for training the model with controlled conditions.
 - Run commands

-# More configurations
-The code is designed to apply for various tasks in Materials Science.
+## Configurations
-CrystalGRW setup is to corrupt three properties: fraction coordinates, atomic types, and lattice matrices.
+The CrystalGRW setup can corrupt three properties: fractional coordinates, atomic types, and lattice matrices.
-Some particular tasks may need to corrupt only some of these properties, so this can be configured through a config file by setting True or False at corrupt_{property} tags.
+For specific tasks, you may need to corrupt only some of these properties.
+This can be configured through a config file by setting the ```corrupt_{property}``` tags.

-# Citations
+## Citations
 Ones may find this repository is useful, please cite our papers:
 ```
 @misc{tangsongcharoen2025crystalgrw,